appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/zone.md

 <dd>

 The Zone property allows you to define how many Zones you want to have in your layout.
 Zones are the primary containers within the layout that hold your content.
-You can have a minimum of 1 Zone and a maximum of 4 Zones in a single layout.
-By default, when you create a new layout, it contains 1 Zone.
+You can have a minimum of 1 section and a maximum of 4 section in a single layout.